-This Privacy Commitment identifies your rights with regards to your own personal information.
+This Privacy Statement identifies your rights with regards to your own personal information.
 Under the province of British Columbia’s Personal Information Protection Act (PIPA), you have the right to access and the right to correct your personal information.
-Individuals also have the right to complain to the B.C.
-Information and Privacy Commissioner.
-European citizens are extended further rights concerning their personal information under GDPR.
-The right to erasure, to restriction of processing, to data portability, to logic behind automated decision making and the right to object to data processing activities.
+Individuals also have the right to complain to the Office of the Information and Privacy Commissioner for British Columbia (OIPC).
+European citizens are extended further rights concerning their personal information under GDPR: the right to erasure, to restriction of processing, to data portability, to logic behind automated decision-making, and the right to object to data processing activities.

-If you have questions or concerns about our privacy commitment, how we handle your personal information, or would like changes to the communications we send, or wish to have access to your personal information, please contact our Chief privacy officer.
+If you have questions or concerns about our privacy commitment or how we handle your personal information, or if you would like changes to the communications we send or access to your personal information, please contact our Chief Privacy Officer.